FDA approved for more than 25 years

 This is something you’ll want to talk about with your healthcare provider, particularly if you have low testosterone and use medication to treat it.

 Currently, the most effective way to reduce DHT levels is with medication like finasteride.
-You can also try research-backed hair products containing minoxidil or saw palmetto.
+You can also try research-backed hair products containing saw palmetto, which may block DHT, or minoxidil, which doesn’t block DHT but may help manage its effects on your hair.

 Finasteride